- Annual Review

 - Provide the dean’s report and recommendation to the faculty member and allow ten days from receipt of the report for the faculty member to provide any written response or additional materials, including any such materials in the file.

-- Submit the reports (dean, department head, department committee) and the faculty member’s personal statement, curriculum vitae, and responsive material to the senior vice provost for academic affairs as the dsignee of the provost by no later than April 15.
+- Submit the reports (dean, department head, department committee) and the faculty member’s personal statement, curriculum vitae, and responsive material to the senior vice provost for academic affairs as the designee of the provost by no later than April 15.
 The RTO to initiate a contract renewal may accompany the mid-term review packet as appropriate.
 The senior vice provost may not request submission of the additional documents contained in the full file.

 The senior vice provost, as designee of the provost, will determine the terms and duration of any subsequent appointment of the faculty member.
 The senior vice provost will provide the decision to the dean in writing by May 10.